 Only these cells of the solid component will provide the necessary information, regardless of whether the cystic nodule is relevant or not.

-For the evaluation of a partially cystic nodule, the risk of cancer seems proportional to the degree to which the nodule also contains solid components.
+For evaluating a partially cystic nodule, the risk of cancer seems proportional to the degree to which the nodule also contains solid components.

-Partially cystic nodules that contain at least 50% solid tissue have a risk of malignancy that is similar to nodules of equal size that are completely solid.
+Partially cystic nodules that contain at least 50% solid tissue have a risk of malignancy that is similar to completely solid nodules of equal size.

-On the other hand, largely cystic nodules with smaller solid components have a much lower risk of thyroid cancer, usually less than 5%.
+On the other hand, predominantly cystic nodules with smaller solid components have a much lower risk of thyroid cancer, usually less than 5%.

 Pure thyroid cysts can be treated in several ways.
-More often, pure thyroid cysts that measure 3 cm or less are simply observed and monitored for changes.
+Pure thyroid cysts that measure 3 cm or less are observed and monitored for changes.

-Alternative management approaches for thyroid cysts are many, including the aspiration and instillation of ethanol or other ablative approaches.
-Simply aspirating thyroid cysts is largely ineffective with a very rapid return of cyst fluid.
+Alternative management approaches for thyroid cysts are many, including the aspiration and instillation of ethanol or other ablative procedures.
+Simply aspirating thyroid cysts is ineffective, mainly with a very rapid return of cyst fluid.

-Thyroid surgery effectively removes thyroid cysts, but is not commonly used unless there are multiple large thyroid cysts and have become evident or symptomatic for the thyroid patient.
+Thyroid surgery effectively removes thyroid cysts but is not commonly used unless multiple large thyroid cysts have become evident or symptomatic for the thyroid patient.

-Thyroid nodules are common, and a large proportion have mixed cystic and solid components.
-In some studies, a nodule is called a cyst only if it is predominantly cystic on ultrasound, but in others the term is applied to predominantly solid nodules but with small areas of cystic degeneration.
+Thyroid nodules are common, and many have mixed cystic and solid components.
+In some studies, a nodule is only a cyst if it is predominantly cystic on ultrasound.
+Still, in others, the term is applied to largely solid nodules but with small areas of cystic degeneration.

-Therefore, depending on the criteria used, up to 50 percent of solitary thyroid nodules are cystic.
+Therefore, up to 50 percent of solitary thyroid nodules are cystic, depending on the criteria used.

 Adequate evaluation and treatment of patients with cystic thyroid nodules is a controversial area.